Sociology

 Curriculum

 The Sociology major offers broad theoretical perspectives and rigorous methodologies to study social life and to analyze the causes and consequences of human behavior.
 In particular, sociologists examine how race, ethnicity, gender, sexual orientation, age, class, ability, geography, and other identities are used to create and maintain barriers to access, participation, opportunity, and outcome across all social institutions.
-Our faculty teach and conduct research on social justice and systemic inequalities; health disparities in physical and mental well-being; environmental justice and natural resource management; deviance, social control, and conflict management; gender, families, and sexualities; social and political movements; nationalism, migration, and ethnic conflict; and culture, technology, and media.
+The department’s faculty teach and conduct research on social justice and systemic inequalities; health disparities in physical and mental wellbeing; aging and the life course; environmental justice and natural resource management; deviance, social control, and conflict management; gender, families, and sexualities; social and political movements; nationalism, migration, and ethnic conflict; and culture, technology, and media.
 Students examine the most pressing social problems in these areas, as well as how different social groups experience and perceive these issues.

 Students should listen to these interviews on the department’s website from three recent sociology graduates.
 Their testimonials describe the varied opportunities in the major and the different career and professional paths they and other sociology majors embark on post-graduation.